-In October 2019, The Real Estate Council Community Fund received one of seven investments nationwide from JPMorgan Chase & Co.’s Partnerships for Raising Opportunity in Neighborhoods (PRO Neighborhoods) program to lead the Dallas Collaborative for Equitable Development (DCED).
-Alongside partner organizations Dallas College, LiftFund, and Texas Mezzanine Fund, the DCED will focus on housing and real estate development, jobs and wealth creation, and community ownership and leadership opportunities in three neighborhoods considered most vulnerable to rapid economic transition: The Bottom, West Dallas-Census Tract 205, and the Forest District.
+In October 2019, The Real Estate Council Community Investors received one of seven investments nationwide from JPMorgan Chase & Co.’s Partnerships for Raising Opportunity in Neighborhoods (PRO Neighborhoods) program to lead the Dallas Collaborative for Equitable Development (DCED).
+Alongside partner organizations Dallas College and LiftFund, the DCED will focus on housing and real estate development, jobs and wealth creation, and community ownership and leadership opportunities in three neighborhoods considered most vulnerable to rapid economic transition: The Bottom, West Dallas-Census Tract 205, and the Forest District.

 If you have any questions or would like to volunteer with the DCED, please contact TREC PRO Neighborhoods Coordinator Celesstia Valdez.